-Estate Cleanout, Liquidation Services Across Vancouver, BC & The Lower Mainland.
+Professional Estate Services Across British Columbia & The Lower Mainland

-Using Clutter to Cash, LLC. for your Estate Cleanout, Liquidation Needs will not only reduce your stress but may yield a big financial return.
-You want a company that will be punctual, patient, and respectful while treating you with care.
-Whenever possible, we donate as many items as possible to charitable organizations and families in need.
-With years of experience in helping our customers with estate cleanouts, we understand that when a loved one passes away you don’t need to worry about cleaning up their apartment or house.
-Whether you are handling an estate sale, downsizing, or dealing with the daunting and formidable task of clearing a deceased relatives home, we can help you through.
-Our estate cleanout services are used by landlords, attorneys, banks and homeowners who need to dispose of unneeded and unwanted items, junk and clutter that might prevent or slow down the process of handing over an estate.
+Using Clutter to Cash, LLC. for your estate cleanout will not only reduce your stress, but may yield a large financial return.
+You want a company that will be punctual, patient and respectful while treating your situation with care.
+Whenever possible, we donate unused items to charitable organizations and families in need.
+Whether you are handling an estate sale, downsizing or dealing with the daunting task of clearing a hoard, we can help you through.
+Our estate services are used by landlords, attorneys, banks and homeowners who need to dispose of unwanted items that may prevent or slow down the process of handing over an estate.

 1. Find and set aside all key financial documents.
-Locate and secure any will, trusts and related documents; Look for life insurance policies and statements, real estate deeds and titles; obtain recent bank statements if none are in the home; retain any stock certificates; 401(k) records; tax returns and receipts.
-These may be necessary for filing any income tax returns.
+Locate and secure any will, trusts and related documents.
+Look for life insurance policies and statements, real estate deeds and titles; obtain recent bank statements if none are in the home.
+Retain any stock certificates; 401(k) records; tax returns and receipts.

 2. Pay attention to detail.
 People tend to stash things in unlikely places, or forget that something valuable has been left in a coat pocket or the back of a desk drawer.
 Take the time to look through everything.
 This would include pockets in clothing, drawers, high shelves, every container, etc.

 5. Donate or sell clothing.
-Most clothing has little resale value, unless it's vintage clothing which is typically considered as items from the early 1960s and earlier.
+Most clothing has little resale value, unless it's vintage clothing which is typically from the early 1960s.
 Consignment shops can sometimes be a source for gaining some revenue from old clothing as well as eBay or yard sales.
 Donations are, of course, always welcome and this can be handled for you by others.

 7. Get help.
 The work can be overwhelming, both physically and emotionally.
 Some of the tasks are simply monotonous and lengthy, such as sorting through paperwork.
-Other tasks require physical exertion such as cleaning, moving furniture and possibly hauling items and debris.
-This is where the services of a professional estate cleanout service such as Clutter to Cash can be invaluable.
+Other tasks require physical exertion such as moving furniture, cleaning and hauling items and debris.